-The strategic framework outlines our vision, overarching strategic goal and priorities for the next three years.
-Our purpose and values are the foundations of the framework and the vision and strategic goal statements outline what we want to achieve.
+The strategic framework outlines our vision, overarching strategic goal and priorities.
+Our purpose and values are the foundations of the framework, and the vision and strategic goal statements outline what we want to achieve.
 The strategic priorities outline how we will align our resources and activities to deliver the vision and strategic goal.